Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 Life’s Abundance is a marketing company, not a pet nutrition expert company.

-The nutritional analysis of protein, calcium and phosphorus in some Life’s Abundance formulas appear to be appropriate for Great Dane puppies, however we are unable to definitively say if the correct balance of other nutrients (including key meat-based amino acids) are present.
+The nutritional analysis of protein, calcium, and phosphorus in some Life’s Abundance formulas appear to be appropriate for Great Dane puppies, however, we are unable to definitively say if the correct balance of other nutrients (including key meat-based amino acids) is present.

-For a 40lb bag (typical size needed when raising Great Danes), you can expect to pay nearly $100.
+For a 40lb bag (the typical size needed when raising Great Danes), you can expect to pay nearly $100.

 We do not recommend Life’s Abundance dog food and encourage you to tread cautiously with any breeder that is heavily promoting, selling or encouraging this brand.